Demystifying Singular Defects in Large Language Models: Analysis of High-Norm Tokens in LLM

 Given that the high norm of noninitial tokens is unrelated to self-attention, such tokens can also be analyzed under the single-token assumption.
 Therefore, our methodology for predicting the high-norm directions can be applied to both the initial token and the noninitial high-norm tokens.
 This sheds light on why the two types of high-norm tokens share the same direction.

 For the initial token, we observed the exploding path to be related to self-attention.
 For example, in \cref{fig:llama2_7b_withattn}, we plot the norm of all the trained tokens after the explosion layer-2 in LLaMA2-7B.
 Almost all tokens have a high norm.
 This aligns with the observation that the initial token always has a high norm, regardless of the word it encodes.
+Comparing \cref{fig:llama2_7b_withattn} with \cref{fig:llama2_7b_noattn}, we can see that the initial high-norm tokens lose their high norms (except for a few noninitial high-norm tokens) when the self-attention layers are removed from the model.
+This indicates that self-attention is indispensable for initial tokens to have high norms.

 Surprisingly, even a random token embedding that is not learned by the network also has a higher norm than a noninitial normal token, whose average norm is \(46.88\) in the explosion layer-2 of LLaMA2-7B, although the norm of the random token may be lower than that of the learned tokens.
 The analysis for other models is provided in \cref{sec:more_development}.